goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 In this section, we will create ticketcollector main application container object.
 BlueBream use the object database know as ZODB to store your data (object).
-An object data base, you can think of as a container which contains objects, the inside object may be another container which contains objects.
+You can think of object database as a container which contains objects, the inner object may be another container which contains other objects.

 So, the object hierarchy will look like this::